RobseK101/RWImport/README.md

 # Dependencies
 External dependencies:
 - GLM (OpenGL Mathematics): A header-only math library with a permissive license (MIT).
+Despite its name, the fact that it has "OpenGL" in it is secondary; it's just a good math library.

 # Building / Compilation
 The code can be compiled using MSVC, using the C++17 standard.
 You can add all the code files (so not the "docs") to a Visual Studio project and set the default include directory to the "include" directory.
 Choose DLL/dynamic library as a compilation target.